LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The trained model is a hybrid model made of a pre-trained VGG16 base, and new dense layers appended on top.
 Only the dense layers are trained, the base is frozen.
 The base could also be further trained to have features more specific to the new images (fine tuning), but only once the dense layers have been trained for a number of epochs.
 This is not proposed in the workflow for simplicity.
-The parameters for the training (number of epochs, batch size, learning rate...) can be adjusted in the Keras Network Learner node.
+The parameters for the training (number of epochs, batch size, learning rate...) can be adjusted in the __Keras Network Learner node__.
-The progress of the training can be monitored live.
+The progress of the training (loss and accuracy curves) can be monitored live by opening the training monitor (right-click the Keras Network learner node during training).

 After the training has completed, the trained model can be saved as a h5 file to use for prediction of image-categories on new images.
 A text file containing the categories names is also saved along the trained model (YourModelFile-classes.txt).